digital-dream-labs/oskr-owners-manual/doc/living_with_windows.md

 ### VirtualBox - Virtual Linux

-[VirtualBox](https://www.virtualbox.org/) is a free program that allows you to run entire operating systems within your exsting operating system.
+[VirtualBox](https://www.virtualbox.org/) is a free program that allows you to run entire operating systems within your existing operating system.
 If you want a full version of Linux with its own desktop and tools you will want to install VirtualBox and install **Ubuntu 20.04 LTS** .
 Refer to the [VirtualBox User